How to Deal with Picky Eaters and Food Aversions

-Both snacks and meals are important for growing children to meet their nutrition needs.
-Having a set schedule of breakfast, mid-morning snack, lunch, afternoon snack, dinner and bedtime snack helps children know that there is a meal coming every two to three hours and that they will not go hungry.
+Both snacks and meals are important nutritionally for growing children.
+Having a set schedule of breakfast, mid-morning snack, lunch, afternoon snack, dinner, and bedtime snack helps children know that there is a meal coming every two to three hours and that they will not go hungry.
 Avoid giving your child food between the scheduled times.

 If your child chooses to skip a meal or a snack, he or she can wait until the next scheduled time in a couple of hours.
 If your child refuses to eat, have him or her sit at the table until the majority of the family is finished eating, within reason.
 We do this with our daughter, who is three!

 The mealtime environment should always be considered when feeding a child.
-Conversation should be pleasant, the eating space should be clean and bright and distractions should be limited.
+The conversation should be pleasant, the eating space should be clean and bright and distractions should be limited.
 Mealtime is not a time for watching television or arguing.
-We don’t allow our kids to watch tv while eating unless it’s a special occasion!
+We don’t allow our kids to watch TV while eating unless it’s a special occasion!